AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-data-source-connector-tools.md

 Experience Manager Guides comes with the **Data Sources** tool that helps you configure out-of-the-box connectors for data sources.
 You can set up the JIRA, SQL (MySQL, PostgreSQL, Microsoft SQL Server, SQLite, MariaDB, H2DB), AdobeCommerce, ElasticSearch, and Generic REST Client connectors.

+Besides these out-of-the-box connectors, Experience Manager Guides also provides the connectors for Salsify, Akeneo, and Microsoft Azure DevOps Boards (ADO) data sources.
+Your administrator can download and install them.
+They can then configure these connectors.

 To configure a connector, perform the following steps:

 1. Select the **Adobe Experience Manager** link at the top and choose Tools.